EARTHSCI 208 : Earth Structure

 |Assessment Type||Learning Outcome Addressed|

-- Working with maps - recognising patterns, structure contours, gaining geologic information
+- Working with maps - recognizing patterns, structure contours, gaining geologic information

 - Cross-sections - construction, projecting map information to depth